 Assume the quantity $ |f|_{C^0}+|\nabla_{g_0}f|_{C^0}$ is finite.
 We also assume that the $L^2$ Sobolev inequality holds true on $(M,g_0)$.
 Then the Kahler-Ricci flow

 with the initial metric $g_0$ either blows up at finite time or infinite time to Ricci flat metric or exists globally with Ricci-flat limit at infinite time. \end{Thm}

-Our assumptions are nature and as a comparison, one may look the results in \cite{CT}.
+Our assumptions are natural.
 Note that in the statement of our result, we assume $L^2$ Sobolev inequality, namely, there exists a global constant $C>0$ such that for any $u\in C_0^1(M,g_0)$,

-which, plus the bounded curvature assumption, implies the Gross Log-Sobolev inequality and the non-local-collapsing for the metric $g_0$.
+which, plus the bounded curvature assumption, implies the Gross Log-Sobolev inequality and the non-local collapsing for the metric $g_0$.
 Hence the W-functional introduced by Perelman \cite{P} makes sense on the Riemannian manifold $(M,g_0)$.
-Along the Ricci flow, since the curvature is bounded, all the Riemannian metrics are equivalent each other before the first singularity.
-This implies that the W-functional is well-defined along the Ricci flow.
+Along the Ricci flow, as long as the curvature is bounded, all the Riemannian metrics are equivalent each other before the first singularity.
+This implies that the W-functional is well-defined along the Ricci flow before it blows up.
 In our proof of Theorem \ref{main}, we shall use the the equivalent inequality for the W-functional (and see \cite{CN} for more discussions).

-Without the non-local-collapsing for the metric $g_0$, we have the following result.
+Without the non-local collapsing for the metric $g_0$, we have the following result.

 \begin{Thm} Assume that $(M,g_0)$ is a complete non-compact K\"ahler manifold with bounded curvature and there is a potential function $f$ of the Ricci tensor, i.e.,

 Assume only $ |\nabla_{g_0}f|_{C^0}$ is finite and the initial metric has non-negative bisectional curvature.
 There is a global Kahler-Ricci flow with the initial metric $g_0$. \end{Thm}